-St Mary MacKillop College is accepting enrolments for Year 7 2023 and Year 11 2023.
-We are also accepting enrolments for the 2022 school year, but places are limited and there are waiting lists for some year groups.
+St Mary MacKillop College is accepting enrolments for the 2023 and 2024 academic years, but places are limited and there are waiting lists for some year groups.

 Mackinnon St, Wanniassa